-Even if you don’t feel it, everyone is affected by pollution somehow and sadly some in the worst way.
-Millions of people worldwide die due to polluted air, and even more, animals die from marine and air pollution.
-Unfortunately, a large sum of the pollution is caused by businesses and large corporations, due to the factories, toxic chemicals, plastic, oil and more.
+A large sum of the pollution is caused by businesses and large corporations, due to the factories, toxic chemicals, plastic, oil and more.
 Over the decade, many companies have been blamed for many environmental problems worldwide, resulting in costly lawsuits.
-It is a devastating topic, but there is always a light end of a tunnel as it is not too late to save this beautiful plant and everyone.
-The way a business deals with environmental issues can affect its profitability and reputation.
+However, there is always a light end of the tunnel, as it is not too late to save this beautiful plant and everyone.

-Environmental insurance is one the best ways to protect the business and the people affected by any pollution caused.
+Environmental insurance is one of the best ways to protect businesses, the environment and people affected by any business pollution caused.
 A company will never mean to cause the environment harm but accidentally may create an environmental issue that would cost them millions or even more.
-This article will discuss how environmental insurance can help the business fight against sudden environmental lawsuits and also help fix the mistakes caused for a better future.
+This article will discuss how environmental insurance can help businesses fight against sudden environmental lawsuits and also help fix the mistakes caused for a better future.

 What is Environmental Insurance?

-Environmental insurance, also known as pollution liability insurance, protects the business from claims and lawsuits due to the pollution caused while operating the business.
-The insurance is crucial to any business industry involved with the use of chemicals, manufacturing, transportation, warehousing and any company that produces products.
+Environmental insurance, also known as pollution liability insurance – protects businesses from claims and lawsuits due to the pollution caused while operating.

 Environmental insurance is a policy that will also help a business clean up the pollution or waste created.
-It is an insurance that will help the firm and the environment around them.
-As accidents can happen at any time, there should always be a protection to deal with these accidents and help the parties affected.
+As accidents can happen at any time, there should always be a strategy to deal with these accidents and help the parties affected.

 The losses or damages covered by environmental insurance usually include claims for bodily injury, property damage, clean-up costs, defence costs and business interruption due to the environmental issue.